 - "Call me Meg," Meg said.

-She made Devi tell the class how she had built the predatory brain.
+She made Devi tell the class how she built the predatory brain.
 A friend had left her vertebot in Devi's room one day.
 Devi had used her own robot's cameras to take many hudreds of pictures of the second machine and had fed them all to the Recognition net.
 Then she had instructed the machine to move towards anything it thought was another robot, and had spent the whole weekend clicking the network's green 'good' button whenever it charged the other robot and clicking the red 'bad' button when it approached anything else.
-A few of the girls sniggered when Devi admitted to having spent her whole weekend training the machine, and Meg wanted to slap the little bints, but limited herself to an angry glare - she was already pushing what she could get away with before word got back to parents and teachers.
+A few of the girls sniggered when Devi admitted to having spent her whole weekend training the machine, and Meg glared at them.

 The whole thing had started as a desperate ploy.
 She'd lost her job, after that HR bitch ratted her out to management.
 Fucking cow.
 She'd get her eventually.
 With no references and almost no money, Meg had started to think seriously about self-employment.
 But what could she sell?
 She only knew computers.
 IT service?
 People hired teams from established firms for that.
 Consulting?
 The thought made her stomach turn.
 She didn't have the people skills for that, didn't want to have them.
 She spent many nights sitting curled up by the kitchen window in her small appartment, chain-smoking and staring out at the empty streets below, weighing her options.
 She thought seriously about crime.
 The HR lady was only the most recent addition to the list of people Meg thought the world would do better without.
 Some of these people had a lot of money, cars, computers... but she'd always be a suspect, and being questioned by the police... she didn't have the people skills for that either.